 Remember the humor in politics?
 Clearly, Holland Taylor does.
-And she’s reminding us of it every night in a hilarious Broadway play, Ann—a one-woman tribute to Ann Richards, the late Governor of Texas.
+And she reminds us of it every night in her hilarious Broadway play, Ann—a one-woman tribute to Ann Richards, the late Governor of Texas.

 Serving one memorable term before losing to George W. Bush, Richards was a wisecracking firebrand with energy and charisma to burn.
-She spoke the truth, while keeping true to herself.
-She understood who she was and knew how to get things done.
-How else could a bluer-than-blue, liberal Democrat, the wife of a civil rights lawyer, win the governorship of big, red, macho Republican Texas?
-Ann Richards made things happen.
+She spoke the truth while keeping true to herself.
+She had a strong sense of identity and knew how to get things done.
+How else could a bluer-than-blue, liberal Democrat (and the wife of a civil rights lawyer) win the governorship of big, red, macho Republican Texas?
+Ann Richards just made things happen.

 And Taylor does her proud.
-With a voice straining at times, she gives it all she’s got, a lone star portraying a great lady with authenticity, empathy and laughter.
-It’s not surprising that she recently got a Tony nomination for her performance.
+With her voice straining at times, Taylor gives it all she’s got: a lone star who portrays a great lady with authenticity, empathy and laughter.
+It’s not surprising that she recently earned a Tony nomination for her performance.

-Women of the Great Depression were just equipped to do everything and to do it well.
+Women of the Great Depression were, by necessity, equipped to do everything and do it well.
 Minutes after giving birth to Ann, we learn, Richards’ mother got out of bed and killed a chicken for dinner.
 “After all,” the governor once quipped, “Ginger Rogers did everything that Fred Astaire did.
 She just did it backwards and in high heels.”

-As the play winds down, Taylor takes on a more subdued, philosophical tone.
-We see Richards sitting in a chair for some quiet chit-chat, but she’s still as funny as ever.
-In the concluding moments, she recites some lines from “Death is Nothing at All” by Henry Scott Holland.
-Richards kept a copy of that poem in case she needed it for a eulogy at a funeral someday.
+As the play winds down, Taylor's Richards takes on a more subdued, philosophical tone.
+We see her sitting in a chair for some quiet chit-chat, but she’s still as funny as hell.
+In the concluding moments, she recites lines from “Death is Nothing at All” by Henry Scott Holland.
+Richards kept a copy of that poem, in case she needed it someday to use as a eulogy at a funeral.
 “I never thought it would be my own!” she chuckles.

 The solo performance appears to be part homage, part character study, without a plot-driven structure.
-Even so, there is still a powerful story within it.
-It’s the story of a remarkable woman of wit, compassion and courage.
+Even so, there's a powerful story within it: the story of a remarkable woman of wit, compassion and courage.